Looking For A Beach in Maui?

 With the lush 165-acre Makena State Park looming behind, Big Beach is one of the best beaches in Maui when it comes to exquisite natural beauty.
 Aptly named, Big Beach stretches more than a mile long and is 100 feet wide from the sand to the water’s edge.
 That may mean you have to walk a bit to swim!
 Just past the Wailea Resort district where the Andaz Maui and Marriott resorts are, close enough to make it convenient, but far enough away to feel in nature, Big Beach is on everyone’s best beaches in Maui list.

 Remote and undeveloped, this is one beach where you can truly be alone.
 Enjoy the fine silvery sand and the refreshing turquoise waters and grab a book to unwind for the day.
 Views of Kahoolawe on the water and of Haleakala on the mountainside create a perfect setting.
+Just seeing the Makena real estate along the way there is worth the drive down, wow!

 A luxurious setting offering all the amenities you would expect of a world-class destination.